 We now have worthwhile research results to present to a scientifically hungry medical student population.
 We can show them that these aren’t “soft things.”
 They aren’t elective, optional concerns.
 The dynamics of the mind and relationships with others are fundamental to what it means to be human and what it means to bring healing into the world. ©

 Jon Kabat-Zinn, Ph.D., is the founding executive director of the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School, and creator of the famed Mindfulness-Based Stress Reduction program.
-He is the author of several bestselling books, including Full Catastrophe Living; Wherever You Go, There You Are; and most recently, Coming to Our Senses: Healing Ourselves and the World through Mindfulness.
+He is the author of several bestselling books, including Full Catastrophe Living; Wherever You Go, There You Are; and most recently, Mindfulness for Beginners: Reclaiming the Present Moment―and Your Life.

-Daniel Siegel, M.D., is a clinical professor of psychiatry at the UCLA School of Medicine.
+Daniel Siegel, MD, is a clinical professor of psychiatry at the UCLA School of Medicine.
 He is director of the Mindsight Institute and co-director of the UCLA Mindful Awareness Research Center.
-He is the author of The Mindful Brain: Reflection and Attunement in the Cultivation of Well-Being, and Mindsight: The New Science of Personal Transformation.
+He is the author of many bestsellers including The Mindful Brain: Reflection and Attunement in the Cultivation of Well-Being, and Mindsight: The New Science of Personal Transformation, and Brainstorm: The Power and Purpose of the Teenage Brain.